How to Master Dictation for Writers: Get your words on the page the easy way

 If so, dictation could be your answer.

-Getting started with dictation isn’t easy, and the options, tools and techniques seem endless: What’s the cheapest and best way to record?
+Getting started with dictation may seem daunting, and the options, tools and techniques are endless: What’s the cheapest and best way to record?
 Should you use special software like Dragon?
 Should you dictate directly onto the computer screen or use a recorder?
 Can you use your phone?
 How do you transcribe the words?
 How can you be sure you won’t lose what you’ve recorded?
 How can you generate new material?

 Tessa is an award-winning writer whose linked short story collection, LONDON ROAD: LINKED STORIES, is an Amazon best-seller and gold medal winner in the 2012 eLit Awards.
 Her non-fiction book, COCKTAILS FOR BOOK LOVERS (Sourcebooks), is also an Amazon best-seller.
 Her many publication credits include the Connecticut Review and the English Arts Council at the Southbank Centre, London.
 She is currently at work on a contemporary fantasy novel inspired by British mythology.